Cedric Hardwicke: Film and television work

 Hardwicke's first appearance in a British film was in 1931, and from the late 1930s, he was in great demand in Hollywood.
 He played David Livingstone opposite Spencer Tracy's Henry Morton Stanley in Stanley and Livingstone in 1939, and also played the evil Frollo in the remake of The Hunchback of Notre Dame starring Charles Laughton the same year.
-In 1940, he played Mr Jones in a screen version of Joseph Conrad's novel Victory.
+In 1940, he played Mr. Jones in a screen version of Joseph Conrad's novel Victory.
 He starred as the unfortunate Ludwig von Frankenstein in The Ghost of Frankenstein (1942) alongside Lon Chaney Jr. as Frankenstein's monster and Bela Lugosi as Ygor.

-Hardwicke played in films such as Les Misérables (1935) with Fredric March and Charles Laughton, King Solomon's Mines (1937), The Keys of the Kingdom (1944), The Winslow Boy (1948), Alfred Hitchcock's Rope (1948) with James Stewart, and Olivier's Richard III (1955).
+Hardwicke played in films such as Les Misérables (1935) with Fredric March and Charles Laughton, the first ever three-strip Technicolor film Becky Sharp (1935), King Solomon's Mines (1937), The Keys of the Kingdom (1944), The Winslow Boy (1948), Alfred Hitchcock's Rope (1948) with James Stewart, and Olivier's Richard III (1955).
 He was featured as King Arthur in the comedy/musical A Connecticut Yankee in King Arthur's Court (1949), singing Busy Doing Nothing in a trio with Bing Crosby and William Bendix, and as the Pharaoh Sethi in Cecil B. DeMille's 1956 film The Ten Commandments starring Charlton Heston as Moses.

-He appeared in a 1956 episode of Alfred Hitchcock Presents titled Wet Saturday in which he portrayed Mr. Princey, an aristocratic gentleman who tries to cover up a murder to avoid public scandal.
+Also in 1956, Hardwicke appeared in the first episode of the second season of Alfred Hitchcock Presents, titled "Wet Saturday", in which he portrayed Mr. Princey, an aristocratic gentleman who tries to cover up a murder to avoid public scandal.
 On 6 March 1958, he guest-starred on the TV series The Ford Show starring Tennessee Ernie Ford.

-During the 1961–62 television season, Hardwicke starred as Professor Crayton in Gertrude Berg's sitcom Mrs. G. Goes to College, which ran for 26 weeks on CBS.
-The story line had Berg attending college as a 62-year-old widowed freshman studying under Hardwicke, with whom she previously had acted.
-Earlier, Hardwicke guest-starred on the Howard Duff and Ida Lupino sitcom Mr. Adams and Eve.
-He starred in The Twilight Zone episode Uncle Simon that first aired 15 November 1963.
-His final acting role was in The Outer Limits in the episode "The Forms of Things Unknown".
+In 1961, he co-starred with Gertrude Berg in the Four Star Television situation comedy, Mrs. G. Goes to College (retitled The Gertrude Berg Show at mid-season).
+The series was cancelled after one season.